 Because a ketamine infusion takes about 30 minutes, you can bring a book or tablet to keep you occupied; some patients even take a short nap.

 Even though ketamine infusions provide low doses of the drug for treating fibromyalgia pain, depression, or other condition, you’re still likely to be drowsy afterward.
-Plan on having a ride home, but know that you can return to your regular activities the following morning.
+You must have a responsible adult present for transportation and after care; a ride share service does not count, but know that you can return to your regular activities the following morning.

 Though you might notice an improvement right away, it can take several days for ketamine to take full effect.
 But with each passing day you should start feeling better, having decreased pain levels and improved moods.